 Like spring Autumn is just a transitional period as opposed to a real season.
 However, the summer temperatures continue well into November before dropping slightly to their winter levels.
 The main difference is the change of wind brings the likely hood of winter storms increasing as the month’s roll-on (keep an eye on surf conditions).
 Chances are you will see hot sunny weather almost every day though.

 Autumn is possibly the nicest time to visit the island weather-wise and oddly enough sees the least visitors.
-Prices will be at their lowest and the island at it’s quietest.
-(Thanksgiving weekend the obvious exception).
+Prices will be at their lowest and the island at its quietest.
+(Thanksgiving weekend is the obvious exception).
 September has some of the best weather of any month including August but with the kids heading back to school, families stay away.
 October is only slightly cooler and equally quiet and there can be some real bargains.

 November will see the early arrival of the whales, tired from their journey it’s not the best month for spotting them as they are fairly inactive.
-But they will be there unlike summer months.
+But they will be there unlike the summer months.